elephantscale/es-training-new/docker/slides/Docker_Intro.md

 ## Docker and Windows Server

 * Docker for Windows Server is designed for App deployment rather than Development
-  - Developers should use Docker for Windows instead.
+  - Developers should use Docker Desktop for Windows instead.
   - Supports running Linux containers containers (via Hyper-V)
   - And Native Windows Containers (using Hyper-V or native Windows Containers)
 * Native Windows Containers